kdeldycke/awesome-engineering-team-management/readme.md

 - [Industry Data Models](https://web.archive.org/web/20220330034214/http://databaseanswers.org/data_models/) - A huge list of database templates collected over 25 years by Barry Williams to represent any business process.

-- [I thought that using loops was cheating…](https://www.facebook.com/spliceofficial/photos/a.555206991212765/679408552125941/?type=1&theater) - How much is too much?
-Libraries, whether software or audio loops, are tools.
-A typical case of [NIH syndrome](https://en.wikipedia.org/wiki/Not_invented_here) transposed to music production.

 - “Lots of people make the mistake of thinking there's only two vectors you can go to improve performance, high or wide.
 High - throw hardware at the problem, on a single machine.
 Wide - add more machines.
 [There's a third direction you can go, I call it *going deep*.](https://news.ycombinator.com/item?id=8902739)”

 - [You need to be this tall to use (micro) services](https://news.ycombinator.com/item?id=12509533) - Do not chase the hype.
 Yet.
 Micro-services only brings value past a certain infrastructure and organization size.
 This is a list of stuff you should focus on before bringing micro-services to the mix.